gene-kira/fast/README.md

 Technology is a useful servant, but a dangerous master

 this video today made me feel good    Vivaldi Summer in Rome   www.youtube.com/watch?v=-V2i1a4zGS8

+today we have our new S-Bit Technology  5-18-2025